-- A. Monitor, discuss, and implement/respond to future iterations of Federal freightrelated rulemakings and requirements including (but not limited to): - i.
-Track changes to targets and associated progress towards the Percentage of Interstate System Mileage Providing Reliable Truck Travel Time (Truck Travel Time Reliability Index) National Performance Management measure; - ii.
+- A. Monitor, discuss, and implement/respond to future iterations of Federal freight-related rulemakings and requirements including (but not limited to): - i.
+Changes to targets and associated progress towards the Percentage of Interstate System Mileage Providing Reliable Truck Travel Time (Truck Travel Time Reliability Index) National Performance Management measure; - ii.
 Additions/re-designations and associated certifications of the National Multimodal Freight Network, National Highway Freight Network, and Critical Urban (and, where appropriate, Rural) Freight Corridors inclusive of any updates; and - iii.
-Any MPO freight planning implications stemming from the Infrastructure Investment and Jobs Act (2021). - B. Scan for, identify, and (as appropriate) discuss and track initiatives, projects, and regulations that have the potential to be of significance statewide or to multiple regions including (but not limited to): - i.
-Open road/cashless tolling impacts on tandem trailer movements at NYS Thruway Authority interchanges; - ii.
+Any MPO freight planning implications stemming from the IIJA/BIL (2021). - B. Scan for, identify, and (as appropriate) discuss and track initiatives, projects, and regulations that have the potential to be of significance statewide or to multiple regions including (but not limited to): - Open road/cashless tolling impacts on tandem trailer movements at NYS Thruway Authority interchanges; - ii.
 Safety and security issues related to hazardous materials and customs procedures at international ports; - iii.
 Transportation system resiliency concerns related to aging infrastructure and the impacts of more frequent extreme weather events; - iv.
 Parking and curb management for deliveries where other travel activities (e.g., passenger pick up/drop off, walking, etc.) occur; and - v.
-Impacts of disruptive technology on the freight workforce. - C. Ensure that freight projects in metropolitan areas are fully considered for submission to discretionary funding programs (namely, INFRA), and identify potential support activities that MPOs can provide to their members who may be considering a submission. - D. Communicate with other Working Groups to determine opportunities for coordinated actions that further integrate freight into other MPO planning activities (e.g., automated/connected trucks with the Transportation System
+Impacts of disruptive technology on the freight workforce. - C. Ensure that freight projects in metropolitan areas are fully considered for submission to discretionary funding programs (namely, Infrastructure for Rebuilding America, INFRA), and identify potential support activities that MPOs can provide to their members who may be considering a submission.